thifranc/shinken-webui-wiki-up/Configuration-Main.md

 ## Application parameters

- The *allow_html_output* and *max_output_length* are used for displaying the checks output content.
-They define if HTML is allowed and what is the maximum size that will be displayed.
+ The *allow_html_output* is used for displaying the checks output content.
+It defines if HTML is allowed.

  The *tag_as_image* parameter determines if an image may be used if available for hosts and services tags.